Install on Linux

 Graphical package manager

-Double click on the downloaded installation package which has a name like bleachbit_3.0_all_ubuntu1910.deb.
+Double click on the downloaded installation package which has a name like bleachbit_5.0.2-0_all_ubuntu2504.deb.
 Then, follow the prompts.
+You may see a security warning about third-party packages, and you may need to enter your password to install BleachBit.

 Command line